This video is for EndNote 20, but there are no significant changes to the Cite While You Write function in EndNote X9.

 It is a good idea to work on sections or chapters of a longer work separately.
 However, there comes a time when they need to be combined.
 If you copy and paste text containing live EndNote formatted citations, you will end up corrupting your library and your document.
 You need to make those links temporarily inactive to edit safely.
 The Convert to Unformatted Citations does this so you can edit safely.
 As an extra precaution, work with copies of the original chapters.

 For this example, I am using three chapters.
 All three are combined before reactivating the EndNote formatting.
 If you prefer, you can also work one chapter at a time, reformatting the master document after each addition to make sure that it’s worked, then unformatting ready to add the next chapter.

 You may need to do further editing to format headings and spaces.
 If you need to move sections of EndNote formatted text as part of this editing, convert the text to unformatted citations first.
 Update citations and bibliography after the text is moved to where you want it.

 Make at least one back-up copy of your full thesis and store it in a separate location to the original.

 When you use Cite While You Write (CWYW) in Word, the document is formatted with field codes that allow EndNote to format your in-text citations and create your reference list.
-The Convert to Plain Text command removes this EndNote formatting from your document so that it is no longer actively linked to your EndNote library.
-This step is necessary before submitting a copy of your work for marking or review or publishing.
+This formatting actively links your document to your EndNote library.
+It is necessary to remove these links before submitting a copy of your work for marking or review or publishing.